sinoea/footballscore/README.md

 Follow the below steps to clone the repo and run the application:

 1. git clone https://github.com/sinoea/footballscore.git
-2. Open your terminal and navigate to the root folder of the repo (cd {You path}/footballscore)
+2. Open your terminal and navigate to the root folder of the repo (cd {Your path}/footballscore)
 3. Run the application by the following command: mvn spring-boot:run
 4. To see if the application is running visit the below URIs in your browser:
     - http://localhost:8080/scores (To view scores for all teams)